rengler33/st_project/README.md

 ## Setup

-Make sure you have python 3.10+ installed.
+1. Make sure you have python 3.10+ installed, `python --version`

-1. Clone the repository and `cd` into `st_project`
+2. Clone the repository and `cd` into the directory
-2. Create a virtual environment `python -m venv .venv`
-3. Activate the virtual environment `source .venv/bin/activate`
+3. There are no project dependencies so a virtual environment is not required
-4. Install the local project `pip install -e .`

-## Running the application
+### Running the application

+You can pipe a file into the script `cat group_1.csv | python -m src.application`.

+Four test cases are provided in the repository.

-If you'd like to input a project by hand, simply run `python -m application`.
+Alternatively, if you'd like to input a project by hand, simply run `python -m src.application`.
-Alternatively, you can pipe a file into the script `cat group.csv | python -m application`.

-### Input format
+#### Input format

 The format of input should be in CSV format.